lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 ### _Purpose_
 {:.no_toc}

-This page gives an overview of the Questaal package, a family of codes that use augmented-wave methods to solve the Schrodinger equation in solids and obtain properties derived from it.
+This page gives an overview of the Questaal suite, a family of codes that use augmented-wave methods to solve the Schrodinger equation in solids and obtain properties derived from it.